 While insurance companies may position themselves as giving you access to all the care and ongoing support you need after an accident, the truth of the matter is, they have their interests top of mind, and they have a lot of resources behind them to support them.

 In this article we look at why it’s critical to seek independent advice as early as possible after an accident to make sure your interests are looked after.
-We’ll look at important information you need to know, like recent changes to the motor vehicle accident scheme in New South Wales (NSW), so you feel more aware and empowered to take the right steps for you —and help get you the best support and entitlements you deserve at law.
+We’ll look at important information you need to know, so you feel more aware and empowered to take the right steps for you —and help get you the best support and entitlements you deserve at law.

 Injuries can and do strike at any time